About International Copyright

 Copyright and its laws are not treated the same around the world.
-However, international treaties have harmonized copyright so that some copyright principles have baseline characteristics among countries that signed a treaty.
-For example, the Berne Convention established that copyright protections can last for the lifetime of its creator plus 50 years as a baseline for its participating countries (Smith, Gilliland, and Mackay, 2012).
+However, international treaties have harmonized copyright laws so that some of their principles have baseline characteristics among participating countries.
+For example, the Berne Convention established that copyright protections can last for the lifetime of its creator plus 50 years as a baseline for countries who signed the treaty (Smith, Gilliland, and Mackay, 2012).

 International copyright and its related treaties are administered by Agreement on Trade-Related Aspects of Intellectual Property Rights (TRIPS) by the World Intellectual Property Organization (WIPO).
 See the links below for additional information about international copyright, and which agreements have been signed by the U.S.